rizalsmpeducationid/bfdia5e/README.md

-# HTML5b
+# bfdia5e
-An HTML5 port of Cary Huang's flash game [BFDIA 5b](http://bfdi.tv/5b/) using only pureJS and HTML5.
-Everything relating to the gameplay has been implemented and the level creator has had all its major functionalities implemented.
-Once all the minor fixes are implemented; I will move on to adding the 5b level sharing platform called "Explore".
+An HTML5 fork of Cary Huang's flash game [BFDIA 5b](http://bfdi.tv/5b/) and [coppersalt's html port](https://github.com/coppersalts/HTML5b) now with better dialogue handling for story driven level from zelo 5beam explore. and a mobile control support implemtation

-A lot of the code in here I didn't write.
-Since actionscript is so similar to javascript; a lot of the code was just copy-pasted from the decompiled swf with some minor reformatting.
+A lot of the code in here I didn't write. this is just a fork of coppersalt's original html5b port.